Teqx/omdb-tester/README.md

 ## How to Set Up Directory:

 1. Clone this project to a directory on your machine.
+2. Have Ruby installed on your system.
-2. Run `gem install bundler`.
+3. Run `gem install bundler`.
-3. Run `bundle install` in the directory containing `Gemfile.lock`.
+4. Run `bundle install` in the directory containing `Gemfile.lock`.

 ## How to Run the Tests:

+1. Replace `"Your_key_here"` in `TestData::BASE_PARAMS` with your key from http://www.omdbapi.com.
-Run `rake test` in the top level directory.
+2. Run `rake test` in the top level directory.

 ## Decisions